 were Mayan farmers with their animals up there grazing that would appear in and out of the fog.
 Most of the time they were far enough away that they looked like ghosts.
 We got so used to the heavy mists that at one stopping point one of the guys didn't go very far away from the group to go the the bathroom and the mists suddenly cleared with full view of him with his pants down and a very surprised look on his face.
 It was a good laugh for the whole group.

 The problem with the dreamy quality of hiking in the mist is that it doesn't translate for the camera.
 At some points the sun would try to shine through just over a ridge but never really quite make it.
 It looked like a mystical light that filled my spirit somehow.

-It took about five hours to hike the 1000 feet in elevation to the campsight with a somewhat slower pace, lunch, and lots of breaks.
+It took about five hours to hike the 1000 feet in elevation to the campsite with a somewhat slower pace, lunch, and lots of breaks.
 About a half an hour before we got there it started to rain hard and so we set up the tents in the rain.
-Well, actually "we" was mostly "they" because the tents
+Well, actually "we" was mostly "they" because

-enjoyed the campsight on my own.
-The looks on the groups faces didn't have enough excitement in them for me to feel disappointd in my decision.
+turned back enjoyed the campsite on my own.
+The looks on the faces of the returning group members didn't have enough excitement in them for me to feel disappointed in my decision.
 I heard the mists cleared enough for them to see all the way to the mountains of Chiapas, Mexico for a minute or two.